brokenspokes/GES_668_Final_Project/README.md

 ### Sale Analysis

-The first two scripts do most of the heavy lifting aside from identification
+The first two scripts do most of the heavy lifting aside from identification of sales and the calculation of the price ratio.
+This script brings the intermediate tables together to label the sale with a land use type.
+We classify properties with the NO_IMPRV marker from the Baltimore Real Property data and with no land use classification from the state CAMA data as unimproved sales.
+Any sales labeled vacant by the previous script are identified as vacant.
+Last, any properties labeled AUTO or WAREHOUSE are likely underperforming properties.
+Anything else is classified as a regular sale.

+The price ratio is determined as the Assessed Value at the time of sale divided by the price of the sale.
+So if it's over 1, the property is overassessed and under 1 is underassessed.

 ## Acknowledgements and related projects